remykarem/remykarem.github.io/books-src/networking-book/src/software-hardware-layers/interfaces.md

 Common types of network interfaces:

+- Hardware-based
+  - Wi-Fi interface
+  - Ethernet interface
+- Software-based
+  - Loopback interface — special network interface used by a device to send packets to itself
+  - Userspace tunnel — used in VPNs ("VPN tunnel")
+  - Virtual Network Interface — used in containerisation software

+In macOS, we have:

 | Interface      | Use                      |
 | -------------- | ------------------------ |
 | `en0`          | Usually Wi-Fi            |